Nonfiction Books

 There are vast numbers of new books published every year, which makes choosing some of the best ones seem somewhat random and subjective.
-To try and get some objective sense of which books to read, our first port of call every year is always the Baillie Gifford Prize, the UK's most prestigious nonfiction prize.
-Judges scour hundreds of books—many of them lengthy tomes.
-We also have a selection of the best nonfiction books of 2023 and popular nonfiction.
+Fortunately, in the UK, we have the Baillie Gifford Prize.
+Judges scour hundreds of books—many of them lengthy tomes—to find the best books of the year.
+Our editor, Sophie Roell, also provides regular roundups of new nonfiction being published.

 -